KTibow/requireit/README.md

 # requireit
 [![requireit logo](assets/requireit.png)](#)
-Ever tried to get people to run your great code only to find out that they don't have all of the required packages?
-Requireit streamlines user experience by automatically installing libraries you don't have.
-It's as easy as pasting in 13 lines at the top of your code.
+Requireit is smart on-run package install for your Python code.
+Basically you add 13 lines of code to the top of your code, switch out `import bla` for `requireit(['bla'])`, and missing packages get installed on run with `pip`.

 ![Lint and test](https://github.com/KTibow/requireit/workflows/Lint%20and%20test/badge.svg)
 ## How to use
 There are three versions of requireit: